yuexiangrong/bootstrap/site/content/docs/4.3/components/navbar.md

 - `.navbar-brand` for your company, product, or project name.
 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns).
 - `.navbar-toggler` for use with our collapse plugin and other [navigation toggling](#responsive-behaviors) behaviors.
-- `.form-inline` for any form controls and actions.
+- `.row`s for grid content or any form controls and actions.
 - `.navbar-text` for adding vertically centered strings of text.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.